Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 Making contributions over the limits results in additional tax payable, and excess concessional contributions are counted towards the non-concessional cap.

-Concessional contributions are essentially those contributions which are tax deductible, and include employer contributions and personal contributions claimed by the self-employed.
+Concessional contributions are essentially those contributions which are tax deductible, and include employer contributions and personal contributions.

 Amounts paid into superannuation by your employer to meet the Superannuation Guarantee obligations and amounts paid under a salary sacrifice arrangement are called concessional contributions.